joaompssantos/scout-talker/README.md

 - PNG
 - PDF
-- Doc (actually a open document format)
+- Doc (actually an open document format)
 - txt

 These formats depend on the used code as not all the codes can be saved in all the available formats.